6865

 SNMPv2 improved performance and management capabilities and introduced the InformRequest but had complicated security models that were difficult to implement.

-SNMPv3, the current version, enhances SNMP by adding cryptographic security in terms of authentication and privacy (encryption).
+SNMPv3, the current version of the protocol, enhances SNMP.
+This version does so by adding cryptographic security in terms of authentication and privacy (encryption).
 It has a user-based security model (USM) for message integrity and privacy, and a view-based access control model (VACM) for restricting access to MIB objects.

 The History of SNMP

-In response, SNMPv2 was developed in the mid-90s, providing enhancements in operational efficiency and security.
+In response, SNMPv2 was developed in the mid-90s.
+This provided enhancements in operational efficiency and security.
 However, its adoption was slowed by the complexity of its new party-based security model.

-SNMPv3, standardized in 1998, addressed the deficiencies of its predecessors by introducing a user-based security model and has become the de facto standard for network management.
+SNMPv3, standardized in 1998, addressed the deficiencies of its predecessors.
+The protocol did so by introducing a user-based security model.
+As a result, it has become the de facto standard for network management.

 SNMP Usage Today